 Conservation is a big part of the society.
 One of the society’s key objectives is to promote, encourage and further the preservation of artefacts, archaeological and historical sites, and archives.
 The society has developed, and maintains a Sites and Monuments Database, available to members, which includes records of more than 120 sites and monuments, 20 associated people, 250 photographs and 450 bibliographic references.

 Many of our members are active researchers and we offer help to those who would like to do their own research but are unsure where to get started.
 This site also provides links to many useful resources.
 Group projects form an important part of our activities, such as the work currently being done on the impact of WW1 on the Forest community.

 Over the years the Society has undertaken a number of, large and small, historically based projects in the Forest.
 One project arose as a result of many years of research by a member into fatal accidents in Forest of Dean coalmines and quarries which culminated in 2005 with the erection of the Miners’ Memorial sculpture, with kind permission of the Forestry Commission, at the New Fancy Colliery site.
 A CD containing details of the fatal accidents, mines and mine owners was produced plus three walks leaflets; four leather bound Roll of Honour books, recording all the fatalities, were produced and presented to local libraries.

 Adjacent to the Miners’ Memorial is the Geomap, this project involved the creation of a Geology Map made of the actual stone that the Forest sits on.
 The Geomap was awarded the 11th ENI Geological Challenge Award for 2008.

-Non-members are always welcome to our indoor talks and to our historical walks, but to get the most out of the Society we do encourage you to become a member.
+Non-members are always welcome to our indoor talks, but to get the most out of the Society we do encourage you to become a member.
 Details of how to join us can be found here.